 - Feels wonky on uneven terrain

-The Brooks Levitate 2 is a luxurious neutral road running shoe with a good amount of cushioning that was designed to propel you forward.
-The Levitate 2 is a great shoe for picking up the pace for short and fast runs and is versatile enough for longer runs.
+The Brooks Levitate 2 is a luxurious, neutral road running shoe with a good amount of cushioning that was designed to propel you forward.
+The Levitate 2 is a great shoe for picking up the pace for short, fast runs, and is versatile enough for longer runs.

-The Levitate 2 is perfect for runners looking for a narrow secure fit.
-While it does come with a higher price point, the Levitate 2 is made of high-quality materials and built to last.
+This shoe is perfect for runners looking for a narrow, secure fit.
+While it does sit at a higher price point, the Levitate 2 is made of high-quality materials and built to last.

-The upper makes the shoe extremely comfortable right out of the box.
-Made from stretchy knit material, you get a glove-like fit.
-The snug fit of the Levitate 2 gives you the feeling that the shoe is an extension of your foot.
+It’s no secret we are big fans of knit mesh uppers.
+With the Levitate 2, the upper makes the shoe extremely comfortable right out of the box.
+The snug, glove-like fit gives you the feeling that the shoe is an extension of your foot.

-There is still a decent amount of structure to provide additional support to your foot so you feel pretty stable.
-The upper holds its shape well and even after many miles will hold its shape.
+There is a decent amount of structure providing additional support to your foot.
+The upper holds its shape well, and even after many miles will hold its shape.

 Additionally, the internal built-in bootie helps create a great snug fit and gives you more comfort.
-The heel collar on the upper also gives you a plush feel, but at the same time provides comfort that you forget you’re wearing the shoe.
+The heel collar gives you a plush feel without making itself noticeable.

-The lacing system on the Levitate 2 helps provide lockdown, but at the same time is a bit more complicated than other comparable shoes and harder to achieve the perfect fit.
+The lacing system on the Levitate 2 helps provide lockdown.
+At the same time, it is a bit more complicated than other comparable shoes, and harder to achieve the perfect fit.
 Breathability is a factor in this shoe, as the new knit doesn’t breathe as well in hot and humid environments.

-While the overall fit of the shoe is narrow, there is plenty of room in the toe box with a slightly wider forefoot.
+While the overall fit of the shoe is narrow, there is plenty of room in the toe box.
 Your foot will stay in place without being too tight.
 If you are a runner with wide feet, the Levitate 2 may not be the best option for you.
 Otherwise, these shoes fit true to size and are just plain comfortable.

-The Levitate 2 performs and propels you forward thanks to the full-length DNA AMP midsole that Brooks first introduced in the first version of the Levitate.
+The Levitate 2 performs and propels you forward thanks to the full-length DNA AMP midsole, a carry-over from the first version of the Levitate.

 The Levitate 2’s DNA Amp midsole returns 10-20% more energy (70% total!) than average shoes on the market.
-Brooks switched to this polyurethane midsole which holds up better over time over the standard EVA midsole.
+Brooks switched to this polyurethane midsole, which holds up better than a standard EVA midsole.
 The foam works by resisting horizontal expansion when you take a step, which directs the force of your stride back up towards you.

-When you run with the Levitate 2 you get a bouncy, springy feel that helps you stay energized throughout your entire run.
-The energy return with these shoes is excellent, especially if you are running at really fast speeds.
+When you run with the Levitate 2 you get a bouncy, springy feel that reduces fatigue.
+The energy return with these shoes is excellent, especially if you are running hard paces.

 The external area of the midsole is noticeable silver, which provides runners extra protection with reflectivity for night running.
-The medium 8 mm heel drop on the shoe helps promote a forefoot or midfoot strike.
+The medium 8mm heel drop helps promote a forefoot or midfoot strike.

-The outsole on the Levitate 2 is made of 95% sticky rubber compound, which contributes to the heavyweight of the shoe.
-The outsole is pretty heavy, but the rubber composition means that the shoe will take you the distance and brings in great durability.
+The outsole on the Levitate 2 is made of 95% sticky rubber compound, which contributes to the heavy weight of the shoe.
+The benefit of this added weight is added durability.

 The outsole also has a unique arrow pattern.
-This unique design helps increase flexibility within the shoe to create quick transitions and help you move from heel to toe with no energy loss.
-Overall though due to the outsole, the shoe doesn’t have the amount of flexibility that others in the same category have.
+This design helps increase the sole’s flexibility, to create quick transitions and help you move from heel to toe with no energy loss.
+Overall though, due to the outsole, the shoe doesn’t have the amount of flexibility that others in the same category have.